ChrisVilches/Pokemon-Maze-Part-II/README.md

 ## Input

-First two numbers are the starting cell.
+First two numbers are the starting cell (row, column).

 Second line contains two numbers that represent the target cell.